ninjagains/use-abortable-promise/README.md

 ## Composing New Hooks

-The power of React Hooks let you compose and create even more customized hooks wihout a lot of effort.
-Take for example a `useRest` hook that automatically wire up `fetch` that automatically aborts on timeouts using `use-abortable-promise`.
+The power of React Hooks let you compose and create even more customized hooks without a lot of effort.
+Take for example a `useRest` that wires up a `fetch` that automatically aborts on timeouts using `use-abortable-promise`.

 ```js
 import useAbortablePromise from 'use-abortable-promise';